konfiger/konfiger.github.io/README.md

 | getString(String, String)   | Get a value as string, if the key does not exist the second parameter is returned
 | getBoolean(String, Boolean)   | Get a value as boolean, if the key does not exist the second parameter is returned
 | getLong(String, Long)   | Get a value as long, if the key does not exist the second parameter is returned
-| getInt(String, Long)   | Get a value as int, if the key does not exist the second parameter is returned
+| getInt(String, Int)   | Get a value as int, if the key does not exist the second parameter is returned
-| getFloat(String, Long)   | Get a value as float, if the key does not exist the second parameter is returned
+| getFloat(String, Float)   | Get a value as float, if the key does not exist the second parameter is returned

 #### Removing